rust-lang/rust/src/doc/rustdoc/src/documentation-tests.md

 `rustdoc` supports executing your documentation examples as tests.
 This makes sure that examples within your documentation are up to date and working.

+Before going any further, please note that only documentation examples in the source code are run.
+So if you have ones in your `tests` folder files, they won't be run.

 The basic idea is this:

 ```ignore